Q. I am not taking the MCAT until April or May, can I send in my score after the application deadline?

 Q. Does this program have any linkages to the UM or other Medical Schools?

-A. Not at the present time.
-This program is still relatively new.
-As students from the first few classes succeed, we anticipate that their and your successes will allow us to establish those kinds of linkages.
+A. Not at the present time, though our alumni are representing themselves well in their programs and, through their successes, this program has developed a strong reputation.
+As alumni succeed, we anticipate that their and your successes will allow us to establish stronger linkages and a widen the net of our reputation.
 The important ‘linkages’ that will be formed are, instead, intangible and informal but nevertheless valuable.
 For example, all the classes are taught by UM Medical School faculty, and getting to know one or more of them for a strong reference letter would be very valuable..

 Q. Where can I find MS Program in Physiology alumni?

-A. Many of our recent applicants are currently applying to health professional programs.
+A. Our alumni can be found in over 60 programs.
+Many of our recent alumni are currently applying to additional health professional programs.
 Our program is currently represented in the following programs*: